財務および企業コンプライアンス 12 8月, 2026

 • Other

-If your business is based in the United States, you can apply for an EIN in one of three ways: online, by fax, or by mail.
+If your business is based in the United States, you can request an EIN in one of three ways: online, by fax, or by mail.
 An online application is the speediest: you get your EIN immediately.
 Fax takes several days and mail takes five to six weeks.
 Foreign businesses can apply via fax, mail or by phone (not a toll-free call).
 Get the details in our article How to Get an EIN (Employer Identification Number).

 Your business EIN is the equivalent of an individual's social security number.
 In the same way that you guard your social security number, you should take care to safeguard your EIN to reduce your risk of business identity theft.
 In fact, in its effort to reduce the risk of a taxpayer's identifying number getting stolen, there is no automated look-up for EINs.
 However, the IRS has provided guidance on how to find your number if you've forgotten it.
 The IRS's suggests that take these steps: